 - Only one infant in each crib.

 - Lighting in the room allows for infants’ face to be seen, to view the color of the infant’s skin, and to check on breathing and placement of the pacifier (if used).

 - Cribs are located away from windows, wall hangings, electrical and window- covering cords, and other dangerous items.

 - Temperature in the room is comfortable for a lightly clothed adult, check the infants to make sure that they are comfortably clothed and bibs, necklaces, and garments with ties or hoods are removed.

 - If an infant falls asleep in any place that is not a safe sleep environment, they will be immediately moved to their crib and placed in the supine position.

-- Swaddling infants when they are in a crib is not recommended.
+- Swaddling infants when they are in a crib is not allowed.